yi-zhao060/homepage/_pages/about.md

 # 📖 Educations {#educations}
 - *2019.09 - 2025.05*, Ph.D. in Management, School of Economics and Management, Nanjing University of Science and Technology.
-- *2022.12 - 2023.12*, visiting scholar, Department of Library and Inforamtion Science, Yonsei University.
+- *2022.12 - 2023.12*, Visiting scholar, Department of Library and Inforamtion Science, Yonsei University.
 - *2016.09 - 2019.06*, M.S. in Economic, School of Business Administration, Hohai University.
 - *2012.06 - 2016.06*, B.S. in Management, School of Business Administration, Hohai University.